Dispatch Mode

 Quick Start

-npx @instaclaw/dispatch
+npx @instaclaw/dispatch@latest

 Requirements